Helper Spring Buyer's Guide

 Your vehicle’s suspension system is integral to maintaining a smooth and comfortable ride.
 This system is composed of several components such as a chassis, an anti-sway bar, and of course, the suspension springs.
 Along with shock absorbers and struts, they support your vehicle’s weight and absorb excess energy and impact caused by road shock.

-Aside from the suspension’s main spring, there is another kind of spring that made to support and enhance your suspension system.
+Aside from the suspension’s main spring, there is another kind of spring that is made to support and enhance your suspension system.
 In this article, you will learn more about helper springs, their types, and what to look for in case you decide to install one for your vehicle.
 If you already have helper springs installed and you’re looking for a replacement, you’re also reading the right article.

 Helper springs are helpful for your rear suspension.
 Carrying heavy cargo, for example, may put your rear suspension in a lot of stress.
 There is a great chance your vehicle may experience squatting, which makes your vehicle point downwards especially during hard acceleration.
 This scenario is not ideal because it takes away weight from the front wheels which may cause reduced braking power.
 Thankfully, helper springs were introduced to the automotive market to help solve this problem.
+The spring helps a car handle extra loads and the rough weight transitions involved when driving at the limits.

 Types of Helper Springs